Contact centres and the family courts

 Where can they go for impartial and safe supervision of contact?

 The Withington Child Contact Centre is one such place.
 We're part of a network of contact centres across the country.
 But this network has contracted sharply in recent years.
-In 2012 there were roughly 15 child contact centres serving the Greater Manchester area, while today there are roughly 5.
-Cuts in funding were a major factor in most closures.
+In 2012 there were roughly 15 child contact centres serving the Greater Manchester area, while today there are roughly 3.
+Cuts in funding the Covid pandemic were major factors in most closures.
 Waiting times at centres have increased markedly.

 Help keep your contact centre open